0Delta/yudenbot_deve/README.md

 ## What is Infra-workshop ?

-Infra-workshop is japan community for study computing infrastructure.
+Infra-workshop is japanese online community for study computer infrastructure.
+(infra-workshop writes as "インフラ勉強会" in Japanese.)

 ## Creater / Licenser